markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

 - Add play decision analysis support by allowing the set of the initial simulation state to all post-discard, post-initial play states and then simulating all possible next plays to the end of the hand (or multiple hands):
-  - add support for play simulations without specifying player not under simulation dealt or kept cards - can be inferred from --initial-played-cards (status: implemented),
+  - add support for play simulations without specifying player not under simulation dealt or kept cards - can be inferred from --initial-play-actions (status: implemented),
   - add support for play simulations without specifying player under simulation dealt but not kept (discarded) cards - often not known, remembered or all that relevant (status: implemented);
+  - add support for --initial-play-actions containing a Go (status: implemented),
+  - add support for --initial-play-actions containing two consecutive Gos - i.e. a count reset (status: implemented);
-- BUG: --initial-played-cards 9-4-9 with 4,4,8 in dealer hand not simulatable because current best play algorithm would have played 8 on first played card.
-Same is true of simulation of --initial-played-cards 9-Q with 9-4-2 in pone hand.
+- BUG: --initial-play-actions 9-4-9 with 4,4,8 in dealer hand not simulatable because current best play algorithm would have played 8 on first played card.
+Same is true of simulation of --initial-play-actions 9-Q with 9-4-2 in pone hand.
 (Fix requires possibly not assuming that future plays would match that of the best non-simulation-based play algorithm.
 Separate TODO to not respond to 9 lead with 8 setting up two possible opponent run plays below.)
 (Status: fixed.)
-- BUG: --initial-played-cards 4-8 with A,T,Q in pone hand considers T and Q to be equal plays as the current best non-simulation-based play algorithm would have played 9 on its first play as dealer if it held it thus the simulation does not consider a run off of 4-8-T to be possible for dealer.
+- BUG: --initial-play-actions 4-8 with A,T,Q in pone hand considers T and Q to be equal plays as the current best non-simulation-based play algorithm would have played 9 on its first play as dealer if it held it thus the simulation does not consider a run off of 4-8-T to be possible for dealer.
 (Status: fixed.)
 - BUG: simulation of all possible plays over just one game fails to complete on a ZeroDivisionError during variance calculation.
 (Status: fixed.)
 - Stop discard/play simulation and simulation-based discard when only one non-dropped option remains.
 - In single all possible discards simulations and simulation-based discard strategy drop possible discards 2 standard deviations worse beyond the current selected confidence level than the current best discard as simulation proceeds save time and get better answers faster.